JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 have to explicitly specify dependencies.
 The system figures them out for us.
 This is not only convenient, but important.[^manual-deps]

+And it's surprisingly simple:

+- We keep a stack of currently-running "observers" (ie. `Calc` & `Effect`).
+- When a `Calc` or `Effect` begins to execute, it pushes itself onto the stack.
+When it finishes, it pops itself off.
-It's surprisingly simple to do: It keeps a stack of currently-running observers, and any time a fact's value is read, it looks to see if there is a currently running observer.
-If so, it adds itself as an input to that observer.
+- Any time a fact's value is read, it looks on the top of the stack to see if there is a currently running observer.
+If so, it registers itself as a dependency of that observer.

+That's all there is to it.[^auto-deps-threading]

 ### Reacting to Changes